After a man with a new tattoo died from swimming, skin care experts are urging people to avoid the water if they have a new tattoo or open wound.

 But it’s probably better to just stay on dry land.

-Welsh recommended keeping a new tattoo covered, clean, and moist to aid healing, and use an ointment like Aquaphor or Vaseline.
+Welsh recommended keeping a new tattoo covered, clean, and moist to aid healing, and use an ointment like Aquaphor.
 And resist that urge to scratch it.